Just sit down and waste your day! :)

 Philip K. Dick's Electric Dreams (2017-2018)

-An anthology series with several directors adapting stories of the master Philip K. Dick - other of his adaptations are Blade Runner, Total Recall, Minority Report... so, yeah, he is The Man.
+An anthology series with several directors adapting stories by the master Philip K. Dick - other of his adaptations are Blade Runner, Total Recall, Minority Report... so, yeah, he is The Man.

 The Twilight Zone (1959-1964, 1985-1989, 2002-2003, 2019-2020)

 By Rod Serling.
 Probably the most interesting anthology series ever made, with a huge variety of themes and thought-provoking stories ranging from science fiction to the supernatural.
-It has had many continuations, but none comes close to the brilliance of the original, as they all suffer from very dated directing and scripts that make most episodes look like a parody of the decade they were made in.
-They also overly rely on cheap supernatural stories, "- You know that episode of The Twilight Zone that they were dead all along?" "- Aren't them all like that?", but there are still some episodes here and there that are very cool, though.
+It has had many continuations, but none comes close to the brilliance of the original, as they all suffer from very dated directing and scripts that make most episodes look like a parody of the decade they were made in - there are still some cool episodes here and there, though.

 It also got a movie in 1983 and several comic runs and short stories.
 They are ok, I commented on them here.